 How Long Does Supportive Therapy Last?

 The duration of supportive therapy depends on the individual and their specific needs.
 It can last anywhere from a few months to several years, depending on what is needed.
-It is not time limited, and is often used in conjunction with other methods of therapy for best results.
-However, it is important to understand that because supportive therapy is primarily focused on alliance building, it is considered a long-term therapy that can take a long time to produce results.
+It is not time limited, and is often used in conjunction with other methods of treatment for best results.
+However, it is important to understand that because supportive therapy is primarily focused on alliance building, it is considered a long-term treatment that can take a long time to produce results.

 - They should be able to build a strong therapeutic alliance with patients and be supportive and understanding.